Who was uphill? Gwyneth Paltrow trial spotlights skier code

 To support Paltrow’s version of events, specifically that she was downhill when the crash happened, her defense team commissioned artists to render advanced animations.

-Because no video footage was included as evidence, the recollections of a ski buddy of Sanderson’s who claims to be the sole eyewitness has become a sticking point for Paltrow’s team.
-In addition to sharing animations, Paltrow’s team undercut the man’s testimony by calling on experts arguing that Paltrow was downhill.
+Because no video footage was included as evidence, the recollections of a ski buddy of Sanderson’s who claims to be the sole eyewitness have become a sticking point for Paltrow’s team.
+In addition to sharing animations, Paltrow’s team undercut the man’s testimony by calling on experts to argue that Paltrow was downhill.

 “Ms. Paltrow’s version of events is consistent with the laws of physics,” Scher testified Tuesday.